danodus/graphite/README.md

 make run
 ```

-- Press 1 to clear the framebuffer.
+- Press 1 to select the cube model;
-- Press 2 to draw a line.
+- Press 2 to select the teapot model;
-- Press 3 to draw a cube.
-- Press 4 to draw a teapot.
-- Press 5 to draw a triangle.
+- Press W/A/S/D and arrows to move the camera;
-- Press SPACE to start the animation of a cube.
+- Press SPACE to start/stop the rotation of the model.